alabamenhu/LanguageTag/README.md

 ## “Unless noted otherwise”

+The resources directory "cldr" contains the contents of the "bcp47" folder of the Unicode CLDR data.
+These files are copyrighted by Unicode, Inc., and are available and distributed in accordance with [their terms](http://www.unicode.org/copyright.html).

 The resources file “language-subtag-registry” is comes from [IANA](https://www.iana.org/assignments/language-subtag-registry).
 I do not currently distribute it because I am not aware of its exact license.
 If it is available in a permissive license, please let me know and I will distribute